ClaudiusAyadi/keto-components/price/README.md

 For more information on KetoCSS, visit [KetoCSS GitHub Repository](https://github.com/ClaudiusAyadi/ketocss).

-Contributing
+## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.
 Let's connect on [Twitter](https://twitter.com/ClaudiusAyadi)

-License
+## License

-This React component is licensed under the MIT License.
+All components in this repo are licensed under the [MIT](https://opensource.org/license/MIT/) License.
 Feel free to use, modify, and distribute it as needed.